-He is formerly the Deputy Directory of LBNL's Center for X-Ray Optics, and the Principal Investigator of the SHARP EUV mask imaging microscope, and the Actinic Inspection Tool (AIT), and was a co-creator of the SEMATECH Berkeley Micro-Exposure Tool (MET).
+He is formerly the Deputy Directory of LBNL's Center for X-Ray Optics, and the Principal Investigator of the SHARP EUV mask-imaging microscope, and the Actinic Inspection Tool (AIT), and was a co-creator of the SEMATECH Berkeley Micro-Exposure Tool (MET).

 Dr. Goldberg received an A.B. degree in Physics and Applied Math, and a Ph.D. in Physics from the University of California, Berkeley.
-He has authored and co-authored over 250 publications, and has received 13 patents.
+He has authored and co-authored over 300 publications, and has received 13 patents.
 Dr. Goldberg served as chairman of the Advanced Light Source Users Executive Committee (ALS UEC) in 2009, representing a community of over 2000 synchrotron users.
 He was the Experimental Systems program chair of the 6th International Workshop of Diffraction-Limited Storage Rings.
 He served four years as chair and co-chair of the SPIE Advanced Lithography's EUV Lithography conference.